ljnelson/ljnelson.github.io/content/blog/java-configuration-jndi-and-naming-operations.md

 been gently and officially
 rebuffed](https://mail.openjdk.java.net/pipermail/core-libs-dev/2021-August/080696.html).
 For another, it predates the [`java.util.ServiceLoader`]() convention of discovering service providers at startup.
+It is, in short, a pain in the neck to work with.

 Getting past these anachronisms and others like them can be a little tricky, but the journey is worth it.

 ## What's In A (Naming Service) Name?